HashTucE/MediscreenApp/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 2. Clone [Mediscreen_App](https://github.com/HashTucE/Mediscreen_App.git) on your local machine.
-3. Check if environment's variables, paths and binding ports into the docker-compose.yml fits to you and save changes if necessary.
+3. Check if `environment's variables`, `paths` and `binding ports` into the `docker-compose.yml` fits to you and save changes if necessary.
 4. Then build the project opening a prompt, locating to the root of Mediscreen_App folder and running the following command :
     ```
     docker-compose up -d